 While aboard the X-Jet, John Sublime apologized to Jubilee about scaring her earlier.
 He explained that the baby, whom Jubilee has named Shogo, was a carrier of his sister Arkea.
 Upon leaving Shogo's body, the baby's life had shut down and he would now restart as a baby boy with an entirely new personality and sense of self.
 Saying that her son would need her when he awoke, Jubilee contemplated Sublime's words and the likelihood that she is now the closest thing to Shogo's mother.

 Jubilee and Shogo accompanied the X-Men and Sublime in their tracking of Arkea.
 Knowing that the confrontation would be too risky to involve the baby, Jubilee stayed behind with him in a van, and monitored the area via tablet.
 Playing the role of the team's intel and recon, Jubilee informed Storm that the upper two levels in the building Arkea was located in was full of blind spots to look out for.
 As the X-Men and Sublime handled the Arkea situation, Jubilee made sure that Shogo did not have any living relatives by looking him up in a database.
 After Arkea had been thwarted, for the time being, the X-Women returned to the van with Karima.
 Jubilee mentioned that the baby is 100% hers to be adopted, calling him Shogo Lee.
-Jubilee continued to be a prominent part of Storm's all female X-Men team for several missions, and even led a group of students on a mission as they fought sentinels that were attacking a beach.
+During the Battle of the Atom, several past and future versions of the X-Men all came to the present time, in which Jubilee came face to face with her future self.
+In the future, she would become the leader of the X-Men, and go by the name Wolverine.
+She also got to meet the future 'teenage' version of Shogo, and was reassured that she did the right thing by adopting him and raising him into a great and heroic young man.
+When the Battle of the Atom ended, Jubilee continued to be a prominent part of Storm's all female X-Men team for several missions.
+She even led a group of students on a mission as they fought sentinels that were attacking a beach.
 After the rise of the Inhumans and their Terrigen Mists, Jubilee took a step back from actively participating in the X-Men's missions in order to further protect her baby, Shogo, as several of her allies had already gone missing or worse.
-She most recently reunited with Old Man Logan, as well as took a job at Patsy Walker, AKA Hellcat's temp agency.

 As a Mutant